The Writing Centaur

 The purpose of The Writing Centaur is to provide a hands-off method of tutoring to help writers improve.

-No matter your place in the writing process, feel free to take a trip to The Writing Centaur.
+No matter your place in the writing process, feel free to take a trip to The Writing Centaur—either in person or virtually!.
 We can help you do anything from brainstorming to editing a final draft!

 The Writing Centaur is available to anyone—whether you’re a student with a paper, or a faculty or community member with an independent piece.
 As long as you have two copies of your paper and a head full of ideas, we’re happy to help!